KaiserY/rust-book-chinese/content/Custom Allocators 自定义内存分配器.md

 // however, can use all of libcore.
 #![no_std]

-// Let's give a unique name to our custom allocator
+// Let's give a unique name to our custom allocator:
 #![crate_name = "my_allocator"]
 #![crate_type = "rlib"]